welab2022/LCS2-Test/README.md

 # LCS2-Test
-The repo is to develop scenario test cases
+The repo is to develop integration and scenario test cases